cwrc/CWRC-Writer-Dev-Docs/README.md

 npm init
 ```

 NPM will prompt you for a few things.

+For 'entry point: (index.js)' switch it to `src/index.js`.
+For 'license' specify GPL-2.0

-Answer appropriately.
+Otherwise answer appropriately.

 ##### Install dependencies